ryansynk/ryansynk.github.io/_pages/about.md

 ---
 I am a fifth-year Ph.D student in the Computer Science Department at the University of Maryland.

-My work is on efficient algorithms for machine learning.
-I have also worked in scientific and high-performance computing.
+My work is on efficient algorithms for machine learning and information retrieval.
+I am currently working on embedding models for raw sequencing data.

 Research & Publications